NormanBenbrahim/point_of_sale_restaurant/README.md

 This builds everything from scratch

-If you want to build from cache after the first time you run the above script just add a command line argument (any argument string will work, I like to use `cache`)
+If you want to build from cache after the first time you run the above script just add a command line argument (any argument string will work, I like to use `c`)

 ```
-./util/start-docker.sh cache
+./util/start-docker.sh c
 ```

 There is also a `cleanup.sh` script that you can use to clean your system of any dangling images that may slow down your system

 # Calling the API

-In Postman you can use the following routes:
+In Postman you can use the following routes, and each payload should be added in the raw field with JSON selected as input

 # First request: make sure the API is up